ahmadbdran20001-web/accident-new-york/README.md

 ## Explore data :
 the data contains 51291 rows and 21 columns
 ## Clean data :
-1-unimportant columns were removed from the analysis
+1- unimportant columns were removed from the analysis

-2-removed errors
+2- removed errors

-3-removed duplicate data
+3- removed duplicate data

-4-each column was converted to a number , data or text format depending on the column and its contents
+4- each column was converted to a number , data or text format depending on the column and its contents

-5-prepared the dataset for analysis
+5- prepared the dataset for analysis
 ## data analysis :

                                                          Dashboard